-In accordance with Statement 68, PERS has a special funding situation in which the State of Montana is legally responsible for making contributions directly to PERS on behalf of the employers.
+As defined by GASB Statement 68, PERS has a special funding situation in which the State of Montana is legally responsible for making contributions directly to PERS on behalf of certain employers.
 Due to the existence of this special funding situation, local governments and school districts are required to report the portion of the State of Montana's proportionate share of the collective Net Pension Liability that is associated with the employer.
 This arrangement does not apply to the University, so a state share of pension liability is not reported.

 The State of Montana also has a funding arrangement that is not considered a special funding situation whereby the State General Fund provides contributions from the Coal Severance Tax and interest.
-All employers are required to report the portion of Coal Tax Severance Tax and interest attributable to the employer.
+The University is required to report the portion of Coal Tax Severance Tax and interest attributable to it.